77th FS and FGS at Bamboo Eagle 24-3

-U.S. Airmen assigned to the 77th Fighter Squadron and Fighter Generation Squadron conduct preflight operations before pilots assigned to the 77th Fighter Squadron fulfill realistic-combat scenario taskers during exercise Bamboo Eagle 24-3 at El Centro Naval Air Station, Calif., Aug.
-6, 2024.
-The 20th Fighter Wing continues to participate in large scale exercises and mission-focused training to master and demonstrate the skills required for complex large scale military operations.
+U.S. Airmen assigned to the 77th Fighter Generation Squadron conduct preflight operations before pilots assigned to the 77th Fighter Squadron fulfill realistic-combat scenario taskers during exercise Bamboo Eagle 24-3 at El Centro Naval Air Station, Calif., Aug.
+5, 2024.
+BE 24-03 provides the 20th Fighter Wing with a fast paced, large scale and complex combat-representative training environment designed to sharpen skills required to operate in a contested, dynamic environment against high-end threats at a moment’s notice.
 (U.S. Air Force video by Airman 1st Class Tafur)

 |Date Taken: